astronomer/docs/astro/connect-aws.md

 :::info

 If your transit gateway is in a different region than your Astro cluster, contact [Astronomer support](https://cloud.astronomer.io/support).
-Astronomer support can create a new transit gateway in your AWS account for Astro and set up a cross-region peering connection with your existing transit gateway.
+Astronomer support can create a new transit gateway in your AWS account for Astro and set up [a cross-region peering attachment](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-peering.html) with your existing transit gateway.

 If Astronomer creates a new transit gateway in your AWS account for Astro, keep in mind that your organization will incur additional AWS charges for the new transit gateway as well as the inter-region transfer costs.